Seasons of Discouragement

 God doesn’t just suggest encouragement; he actually commands it.
 What’s more, he gives us reasons to find that encouragement along with sources for making that happen.
 The Bible reminds believers that God’s promises continual support for his people, particularly when they become weary, depressed, or disillusioned.
 The encouragement it offers comes through a focus on God, not on us or our problems.

 For me, that focus consistently involves allowing the Bible to:

 - Guide my every step

 - Renew my hope

 The most poignant times of discouragement in my life came clouded with depression and despair because of the absence of God’s Word in my habits and routines.
-Yet every time, God drew me back and drew me in.
-The seasons eventually ended, and I understood their role in my growth.
-Because he’s done this so many times before in my life, and because His Word promises He’s always with me, I know he’ll bring me through this season too.
+Every time, though, God drew me back and drew me in.
+Those seasons eventually ended, and I understood their role in my growth.
+Because he’s done this so many times before in my life and because his word promises he’s always with me, I know he’ll bring me through this season too.